Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Continued the React section of FreeCodeCamp.

 **Thoughts:** I'm struggling with learning React.
 It sucks because I want to focus on it.
 I know its benefits and why it's such a prominent framework today.
 I've started searching for a full React course.
 I don't think the FCC React section by itself will be sufficient.

+### Day 61: Thursday, February 14th, 2019

+**Today's Progress:** Started Stephen Grider's Modern React with Redux course.

+**Thoughts:** I have been struggling to learn React, so I thought that it would be best if I had a bit more guidance with a course on it.
+I really want to master React, so taking a course seemed to be the optimal choice, at least until I master the basics.
+I chose Stephen Grider's course because I had completed part of his Solidity course in the past, and I enjoyed his teaching style.

+I completed the first section of the course today, which involved installing Node and create-react-app.
+I wasn't expecting to have to install anything, actually, so this is a bit refreshing.
+Reminds me of when I attempted to learn Python.
+That said, I can safely say that I am already understanding React a lot more than when I was depending on the FCC course alone.
+This is fun.
+Thank you, Stephen.